chethiya/synced-append/README.md

   process.exit code
  setTimeout exit, 100, 1

- # append the file without commiting so that file left with uncommited
+ # Append the file without commiting so that file left with uncommited
  # appends when the program exits
  MAXN = 1<<20
  next = ->
-  # Make sure appends are large enough to fill the file buffer and
+  # Make sure appends are large enough to fill the file buffer so that
-  # do an actual file write
+  # actual file write will happen.
   for i in [0...MAXN]
    logWriter.append "#{i}"
   setTimeout next, 0